 The Vermont Department of Health provides a variety of best practice guidelines and toolkits for health care providers, including guidelines for promoting healthy weight in adults and children, and guidelines for preventive primary care.

 Vermont Fit WIC

-The primary goal of Fit WIC Vermont is to increase active physical playtime and decrease sedentary time for three and four year olds.
-An activity guide for parents is structured around the Fit WIC Activity Pyramid, which offers recommendations for both unstructured and structured playtime and specific information about activity resources within the community for family outings.
-The book promotes the role of parents as their child's first and most important teacher, and offers parents the skills and confidence needed to successfully take on this role.
-The book also provides information on the relationship between cognitive and physical development, ideas for incorporating physical activity into everyday routines, and specific skill-building activities designed to enhance physical development and learning.
+Fit WIC resources help increase active physical activity for two, three and four year olds.
+Fit WIC promotes the role of parents as their child's first and most important teacher and provides an Activity Pyramid to guide both unstructured and structured playtime.
+Fit WIC also provides information on the relationship between cognitive and physical development, ideas for incorporating physical activity into everyday routines, and specific skill-building activities designed to enhance physical development and learning.